Woodward, Oklahoma: Businesses

 Between 1934 and 1999, the Trego's Westwear Company of Woodward manufactured Western cut clothing for customers all over the world.
 Rodeo and movie stars were customers of the company and costumes were frequently made for Dale Evans and Roy Rogers.
 As dress became more casual in the 1980s and 1990s, interest in Western wear waned.
 Trego's closed its manufacturing plant in 1995.

 On May 18, 1956, Charles Woodward Pappe, an entrepreneur from Kingfisher, opened the second Top-Hat Drive-In Restaurant in the United States, which was the precursor to the Sonic Drive-In.
 A few months earlier, Pappe had met Troy Smith, while visiting friends in Shawnee, Oklahoma.
 With Pappe's inspiration, Sonic was founded and eventually became one of the largest chain of fast food restaurants in the US.

 Education

 Woodward has an early childhood center, three elementary schools, one middle school, and one high school.
 The Woodward school district serves more than 2,500 students.
 The city also has a private school, the Woodward Christian Academy, that serves more than 100 students.

 The city's High Plains Technology Center offers courses and degrees in career and technical education.
 Woodward is also home to the Woodward campus of Northwestern Oklahoma State University, which offers courses and degrees to the local population.

-The City of Woodward-owned Woodward Public Library has seen a recent complete remodel under management of Head Librarian Connie Terry.
-It is a fairly large facility for a city of 12,000 population and has a complete computer internet center.